Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Introduction

 \section{Introduction}

 The network revenue management (NRM) problem is a classic resource allocation challenge in which a decision-maker must manage limited resources while deciding over time whether and how to fulfill sequentially arriving requests, each of which may require multiple resources.
-NRM has been widely applied in various settings, including the travel and hospitality industries \citep{gallego2019revenue}.
-In this work, we study a class of NRM problems where resources are arranged in a grid network and each request requires access to a sequence of consecutive resources.
-To motivate our problem, we present two illustrative scenarios.
+NRM has been widely applied in various settings, including the travel and hospitality industries \citep{gallego2019revenue}. \tw{In this work, we study NRM problems where each resource has an ordered sequence of slots, and each request requires a contiguous interval of slots from a single resource.} To motivate our problem, we present two illustrative scenarios.

 First, in the high-speed railway industry, which has experienced rapid global expansion \citep{globenewswire2025railroads}, seat assignment plays a critical role in maximizing profits \citep{zhu2023assign}.
 Consider, for example, a train route running from Station A to Station F, with intermediate stops at Stations B, C, D, and E. The train has 100 numbered seats, and each passenger requests a seat for either the full route or a segment of it (see Figure~\ref{fig:seat}).
 The resource allocation in this context can be visualized as a Gantt chart, where each row represents a seat and each column corresponds to a leg of the journey.
 For every online booking request, the decision-maker must determine not only whether to accept the request but also which seat to assign, ensuring that no seat is allocated to overlapping itineraries on the same leg.